-"kW" and "kWh" mean kilowatt-hour.
+"kWh" means kilowatt-hour.

-"Legal Defeasance" means the ability of the Issuer to terminate all its obligations under the Indenture with respect to the 2016A Restructuring Bonds in certain circumstances.
+"Legal Defeasance" means the ability of the Issuer to terminate all its obligations under the Indenture with respect to the 2017 Restructuring Bonds in certain circumstances.

 "Lien" means a security interest, lien, mortgage, charge, pledge, claim, or encumbrance of any kind.